fbmnds/AsciiToSvg/README.md

 into SVG vector graphics consisting of a Perl wrapper script for a PHP port of a C Parser/Lexer based package.
 Interestingly, the sourcecode comments contain a hint, that parts of this software is current use of the SQlite project, but I did not check this.

-AsciiToSvg is a F# implementation that serves the same purpose as this Perl/PHP/C tool.
+Devon H. O'Dell, the author of the Perl/PHP tool, pointed me to the [official site][18] here on Github, as the ZeroMQ fork is outdated and does not conttain the latest bug fixes.

-It is potentially a nifty enhancement for the [FSharp.Formatting][14] tool.
+AsciiToSvg is a F# implementation that serves the same purpose as this Perl/PHP tool.

 ## Why another implementation?